andreas-karlsson-shof/ThesisReplication/README.md

 ![Alt text](image/replication_setup.png)

 After having completed this step, the user can replicate the entire data cleaning procedure by running the master file.
-This entire process takes the raw input files stored in the "Input" folder and stores cleaned datasets in the "Output" folder.
+Running the master file ensures all sub-programs are executed in the correct and intended order.
+This process takes the raw input files stored in the "Input" folder and stores cleaned datasets in the "Output" folder, to be used for further analysis in Python at the next stage.
 Because of this, the user must ensure full write permissions locally.
-In detail, the process follows 3 steps:
+In detail, the data cleaning process follows 3 overall steps:

 #### 4.1.1 Cleaning Input Data